luetkemj/jsrlt/tutorial/part6.md

 };
 ```

-Finally, in our update function let's return early if the player is dead like this:
+Finally, in our update function let's return early if the player is dead in `./src/index.js` like this:

 ```diff
 const update = () => {